 Latinos Have the Numbers, What about Political Power?

-- Gustavo Arellano - LA Times columnist and contributor to Greater LA. - @GustavoArellano
+- Gustavo Arellano - Guest host, Left Right & Center; LA Times columnist; contributor, Greater LA. - @GustavoArellano

-- Fernando Guerra - Professor of Political Science, Loyola Marymount University - @LMU_CSLA
+- Fernando Guerra - Professor of Political Science; Director of the Center of the Study of Los Angeles, Loyola Marymount University - @LMU_CSLA

 - Luis Alvarado - Republican strategist and consultant, former deputy press secretary for the California Republican Party - @latinostrategy